atet/learn/git/README.md

 ### Epilogue

 * Anyone can incorporate Git into their development workflow and immediately gain benefits:
-   * **Redundancy and Backup**: Files will be located in multiple places (on the GitHub platform, your computer, collaborators, etc.)
+   * **Redundancy and Backup**: Copies of your files will exist in multiple locations (on the GitHub platform, your computer, collaborators, etc.)
    * **Versioning**: Revert back to any previous version of your repos
 * This was a quick introduction, but Git can be more powerful (and complex):
-   * **Branching**: Collaborators can work on their own branch without affecting anyone else's and submit changes for your review
+   * **Branching**: Collaborators can work on their own branch without affecting anyone else's and submit changes for review
-   * **Command Line Access**: Quickly commit-push through a terminal instead of drag-dropping
+   * **Command Line Access**: Quickly add-commit-push through a terminal instead of GUI drag-dropping

 [Back to Top](#table-of-contents)